-- a) Any debt up to the value of £45,000 in one single transaction or equivalent of 2.5% of total annual income cumulatively can be approved by the Director of Finance & HR and / or the CEO. - b) Small amounts up to the value of £100 relating to pupils for the purpose of dinner monies, schools trips, music lessons etc. can be approved by the Head of Finance and/or Director of Finance & HR.
-Likewise any amounts over £100 but less than £1,000 should be approved by the Local Governing Bodies. - a.
+- a.
 If a child moves from one of UnitySP Primary schools to one of its Secondary (or Special) schools and debts remain outstanding against that child or his/her family, the debt will follow the child and transfer to the ledger of the receiving school. - b.
 Where a debt is lodged against an individual child in any one school, the school retains the right to withhold services or provisions to any other family members within the same school.
-This is most relevant for schools' trips where places are limited.
+This is most relevant for schools' trips where places are limited. - c.
+School meals will not be unreasonably withheld from a child if dinner monies remain outstanding for more than 4 weeks, but the school retains the right to provide a basic sandwich lunch instead of a hot dinner until the debt is cleared.